0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 When I've forgotten how to live
 ```

-- They were so reliant
+- He was so reliant on their abuser to provide their identity that they lost their identity himself
+- He needs someone to give him meaning after being manipulated for so long

 ```ad-quote
 title: **revisited** 3:1:11-12